The Human Vapor: Special effects

 The special effects were directed by Eiji Tsuburaya and executed under a deliberately restrained aesthetic that prioritized narrative integration and psychological realism over spectacle.
 Unlike Toho's kaiju productions, which relied on large-scale miniatures and pyrotechnics, The Human Vapor used compact, practical, and optical techniques to depict the protagonist's transformation into a gaseous state and his ability to pass through solid objects.
 The effects were designed to support Honda's intimate, character-driven direction rather than dominate the frame.

-A core technique involved wire rigs—thin, high-tensile steel cables attached to a harness worn beneath Tsuchiya's costume.
-These allowed the actor to be suspended, tilted, or moved horizontally to simulate weightlessness and levitation during transformation sequences.
-The wires were later removed frame-by-frame using optical matte painting or rotoscoping in post-production, a labor-intensive process handled by Toho's optical printing department.
-This method was particularly effective in scenes where Mizuno drifts upward after dematerializing or hovers menacingly above victims.

-To visualize the vapor form, Tsuburaya's team employed dry-ice fog and compressed-air bursts released through hidden tubes in sets and costumes.
+To visualize the vapor form, Tsuburaya's team employed dry-ice fog, rotoscoping, fog elements optically added in, and, for one scene, a rubber costume of Tsuchiya.
 Dry ice (solid CO₂) sublimating into carbon dioxide gas created dense, low-lying mist that clung to the floor, simulating the protagonist's movement as a creeping, intangible cloud.
-In bank robbery sequences, compressed air was used to blow lightweight props (e.g., papers, curtains) as Mizuno passes, enhancing the illusion of an unseen presence.

-For scenes requiring Mizuno to pass through walls or bars, the team used a combination of practical set design and in-camera effects.
-Hollow set pieces with removable panels allowed Tsuchiya to move through pre-cut sections, while strategically placed smoke pots obscured the transition.
-The prison escape sequence—where Mizuno slips between cell bars—was achieved by having the actor physically step through a breakaway bar rig coated in lubricant, with vapor effects added via dry ice and rear-projected fog.
+The prison entrance sequence where Mizuno slips between cell bars was achieved through optical effects, dry-ice, and a dissolve.